 Cerro Gordo, Hancock, Winnebago, Worth County coalition enabling the well being of families with children, collaborative efforts involving education, health and human services programs on behalf of children, families and citizens within the area.

-Board Director–North Iowa Children’s Services-coalition involving Hancock Cerro Gordo and Worth Counties
+Board Director – North Iowa Children’s Alliance – coalition involving Hancock Cerro Gordo and Worth Counties.
+5 1/2 years

 Doing my homework before it comes to the Board of Supervisors

 Attended all Board of Adjustment meetings the past 5 1/2 years.

 Again, doing my homework before it reaches our office.

 Have attended every County Conservation meeting the past 5 1/2 years